Live Migration Testing

 Using virtbench CLI

-# Migrate 50 VMs in parallel with 10 concurrent migrations
+# Migrate existing VMs in parallel with three concurrent migrations

 virtbench migration \